Curriculum Advisory Group

 - make recommendations on the plans for prioritisation and evaluation of RACP curricula

-Read the Curriculum Advisory Group Terms of Reference.
+Read the Curriculum Advisory Group Terms of Reference (PDF).

 David is a general paediatrician and the Head of General Medicine at Women’s and Children’s Hospital, Adelaide.
 He has completed a Master in Education.
 David has been involved extensively in College committees, most recently as Co-Chair of the working group reviewing the Basic Training Curricula, Chair of the Paediatrics & Child Health Division Education Committee and as a member of the College Education Committee.
 He has 15 years’ experience as a Director of Paediatric Education and is a senior examiner for the RACP Clinical Examination.
-David is currently working as Assistant Professor in Paediatrics at the Fiji National University in Lautoka, Fiji (July – November 2019).
+David was an Assistant Professor in Paediatrics at the Fiji National University in Lautoka in 2019.

 Dr Raffaela Armiento FRACP

 Raffaela is a general paediatrician at Werribee Mercy Hospital, Melbourne.
-In her quality improvement role of After Hours Project Fellow at the Royal Children's Hospital, Raffaela is working to improve hospital systems out-of-hours, particularly for Junior Medical Staff.
-Raffaela has an interest in medical education, having completed a Graduate Certificate in Clinical Education in 2018 and was a Clinical Teaching Fellow with the University of Melbourne in 2019.
+In her quality improvement role of After Hours Project Fellow at the Royal Children's Hospital, Raffaela works to improve hospital systems out-of-hours, particularly for Junior Medical Staff.
+Raffaela is interested in medical education, having completed a Graduate Certificate in Clinical Education in 2018 and was a Clinical Teaching Fellow with the University of Melbourne in 2019.
 She is passionate about supervision, education and mentorship of trainees.
 Raffaela coordinated trainee lecture series and the RACP Paediatric Clinical Examination at Sunshine Hospital as an Advanced Trainee.

-Jon Ho is a rehabilitation medicine physician at Fiona Stanley Hospital.
-He has been involved in medical education at undergraduate and prevocational levels and is an Adjunct Clinical Senior Lecturer at Curtin University.
-Jon Ho is a member of the Australasian Faculty of Rehabilitation Medicine (AFRM) Council and AFRM Training Committee, and is the Chair of the AFRM WA Regional Committee.
+Jon is a rehabilitation medicine physician at Fiona Stanley Hospital and the Chief Wellbeing Practitioner, leading the organisational response to optimising staff wellbeing at the South Metropolitan Health Service in Perth.
+He has been involved in medical education at undergraduate and prevocational levels and is a Clinical Associate Professor at The University of Western Australia Clinical School.
+Jon is a member of the Australasian Faculty of Rehabilitation Medicine (AFRM) Council, is the Chair of the AFRM WA Regional Committee and is the lead in CPD and curriculum renewal on the AFRM Education Committee.
 He has a particular interest in workplace-based assessment, accreditation and the assessment of professionalism.